Thomas-YIN/Protoverb-PromptTuning/README.md

 - ```./download_dbpedia.py```
     - Script for downloading the DBPedia dataset.
 - ```./download_yahoo.py```
-    - Script for downloading the Yahoo Answers dataset.x
+    - Script for downloading the Yahoo Answers dataset.